 The prize will be given every two years at one of the (1) SciCADE conferences, (2) an ICIAM conference, or (3) the SIAM Annual Meeting.
 Presentation of the award will be made by a member of the standing committee or by the president of SIAM.
-The recipient may be required to present a talk at the conference, and will be encouraged to submit a paper to SIAM Review.
+The recipient may be required to present a talk at the conference.

 SIAM has the responsibility for managing and administering the prize fund.

 - 1995 J. M. Sanz-Serna

 - 1999 Linda R. Petzold